 It’s important to think through the financial implications of working as an acupuncturist, in order to help decide whether or not an acupuncture education is a good investment for you.

 First, it’s important to recognize that the majority of acupuncturists are self-employed (up to 91%, according to the NCCAOM) which means that they had to start their own business.
-Owning your own business differs in some important ways from being self-employed, including: you are responsible for setting up everything you need to have an acupuncture practice; you have to pay additional taxes, over and above what employees owe; and your wages are not guaranteed in any way.
+Owning your own business differs in some important ways from being employed by someone else, including: you are responsible for setting up everything you need to have an acupuncture practice; you have to pay additional taxes, over and above what employees owe; and your wages are not guaranteed in any way.
 As a self-employed person, it’s possible to work very long hours for very little compensation, especially when your business is brand new.

 Let’s review some numbers.